astronomer/docs/astro/first-dag-github-actions.md

 This automatically deploys the example DAGs in your Astro project to your Deployment.

-## Step 4: Run your DAG in Airflow
+## Step 4: View your DAG run results

 Open your Deployment in the Cloud UI and click **DAGs** in the left sidebar, then click **S3**.
 From this page, you can see that the `s3` DAG has run exactly once.